-Who are the best handpan players? – According to YouTube subscriber count and video views, the three most popular handpan players are – 1.
+Who is the most followed handpan player in the world? – According to YouTube subscriber count and video views, the three most popular handpan players are – 1.
 Hang Massive, 2.
 Daniel Waples, 3.
 Yuki Koshimoto.
 I have 13 players in the full list and would like to introduce three more players you have to get to know.

 You may be researching with interest in getting started with handpan, and trying to decide what scale you want.
 Each player has a section below.
 Providing a link to their best videos and details on which handpan and scale is played.

-This list is derived from YouTube subscriber count and total video views as of October 2019
+This list is the most followed handpan players in the world derived from YouTube subscriber count and total video views and was updated on 29th November 2021

 Who is Hang Massive? – They are a handpan duo consisting of Danny Cudd and Markus Offbeat

 They uploaded a video to YouTube in 2011 for a track called ‘Once Again’.
 Filmed in Bath in the UK and playing the original Hang from PANArt, it quickly went viral and to date has been viewed over 40 million times, contributing over half of the total 71.8m views on the Hang Massive YouTube Channel.
 With a vast 363,000 subscribers, it is safe to say Hang massive are the most popular handpan player on YT at this moment.

 Who is Daniel Waples? – One of the world’s most followed handpan players.
 He has over 16m views of his videos on his channel and is by far the most popular solo handpan artiste on the site.

 From London, he is entirely self-taught since he acquired his first handpan in 2007.
 He plays a PANArt Hang also.

 Who is Yuki Koshimoto? – Originally from Japan, her handpan playing began in 2011 after seeing a busker playing in London.